hieronymusBusch/alexander-busch.eu/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: Selected Course Work MRes Economics
+  - course: Selected Course Work MSc Economics
     institution: Bonn Graduate School of Economics
     year: 2024
   - course: MSc in Economics